canonical/openthread-border-router-snap/tests/README.md

 # Override behavior
 Use environment variables, as defined in [utils/env.go](https://github.com/canonical/matter-snap-testing/blob/main/utils/env.go).

-For the infrastructure interface name, the default value is "wlan0".
+For the infrastructure interface name, the default value is the first interface with a default route set.
 To override it during the Go test, run:

 ```bash